Get Tech Tips

 Copper or Brass to Steel

 Brazing copper or brass to steel will definitely require a brazing alloy with no phosphorus and flux.
-Steel changes color in much the same way as copper, but it has less thermal conductivity, which means that the heat you apply tends to concentrate in one spot rather than travel the way it does with copper.
-Steel doesn't melt until 2500°F, but the working range for the flux is generally 1100°F-1600°F (depending on brand/type), so you can easily overheat the flux when working with steel as well as bump into the copper melting temperature of 1950°F if you aren't careful.
+Steel changes color in much the same way as copper, but it has less thermal conductivity; the heat you apply tends to concentrate in one spot rather than travel the way it does with copper.
+Steel doesn't melt until 2500°F, but the working range for the flux is generally 1100°F-1600°F (depending on brand/type), so you can easily overheat the flux when working with steel.
+You may also bump into the copper melting temperature of 1950°F if you aren't careful.

 Aluminum gives you no indication of when it's going to melt, making it more tricky to work with.
-It also melts at 1220°F, which means that if you are brazing aluminum to other metals, you are in the danger zone as soon as there is any redness in the other metals.
-In brazing aluminum to aluminum, patching aluminum, or working with aluminum to other metals, you need to rely heavily on the aluminum flux to tell you when it is time to apply the alloy.
+It also melts at 1220°F; if you are brazing aluminum to other metals, you are in the danger zone as soon as there is any redness in the other metals.
+When brazing aluminum to aluminum, patching aluminum, or working with aluminum to other metals, you need to rely heavily on the aluminum flux to tell you when it is time to apply the alloy.

-For aluminum to aluminum work, we use Alloy-sol from Solderweld because you can apply as much flux as you need, and it gives you a great indication of when to start applying the rod when the flux goes clear at around 600°F.
+For aluminum-to-aluminum work, we use Alloy-Sol from Solderweld because you can apply as much flux as you need.
+It also gives you a great indication of when to start applying the rod when the flux goes clear at around 600°F. (You can watch a video where I patch an aluminum coil and use Alloy-Sol HERE.)

-For aluminum to copper, we use Al-Cop, which has a flux built into a channel on the rod that can be held to the joint and will melt and run out when the proper temperature is reached.
+For aluminum-to-copper connections, we use Al-Cop.
+That product has a flux built into a channel on the rod that can be held to the joint and will melt and run out when the proper temperature is reached.
+(You can watch a video where I braze aluminum to copper and use Al-Cop HERE.)

-In all cases, we are looking for visual cues rather than overheating and damaging the base material, burning flux, or underheating and globbing up the rod onto the joint.
+In all cases, we are looking for visual cues.
+Paying attention to brazing indicators will minimize the risk of overheating and damaging the base material, burning flux, or underheating and globbing up the rod onto the joint.